cranjesh/images-test/TheSoldiersLegacyThorough.md

 "Mr. Holmes," the officer said, blocking our path.
 "I must advise you to drop your inquiries regarding Blackwood Manor.
 Official military investigators have taken over the case."

-Holmes’s lips curled slightly.
+Holmes's lips curled slightly.
 "Curious.
 And who, may I ask, issued such orders?"

 The constable hesitated, then produced a sealed notice from the War Office.
 "These matters pertain to classified military operations.
 Civilian interference is discouraged."

 Holmes took the paper, scanned it, and handed it back.
 "A well-crafted deception," he murmured.
-"Tell your superior——that I regret to inform him that my curiosity remains undeterred."
+"Tell your superior that I regret to inform him that my curiosity remains undeterred."

-As the officer departed, I whispered, "They’re watching us."
+As the officer departed, I whispered, "They're watching us."

 Holmes nodded, eyes sharp.
 "Indeed, Watson.
 Which means we are finally making progress."